Penalty fare: Transport For London services

 The London Regional Transport (Penalty Fares) Act 1992 and the Greater London Authority Act 1999 allows Transport for London to charge penalty fares under similar but not identical rules to those on National Rail services.

 Initially, the maximum penalty fare was set at £10 (£5 on buses and trams) or twice the full single fare to the next station (whichever is higher) in addition to the full single fare for the rest of the journey.
 It was later raised to £20 for all transport modes.

 On 11 January 2009, it was further raised to £50 on TfL services (Docklands Light Railway, the Emirates Air Line, London Buses, Tramlink, London Overground and London Underground) although like many other civil penalties in the UK, a 50% discount is applied for early payments (within 21 days).
-Since 2 January 2012, all TfL modes have had a penalty fare of £80.
+On 2 January 2012, all TfL modes have had a penalty fare of £80.
+From 4 March 2024, the penalty fare for all TfL services was raised from £80 to £100.